 The days of baking bread to wow prospective buyers are gone.
 In 2021, people looking for their next home have very different expectations.

-Properties today are selling fast, with some taking just 26 days to sell in the UK's fastest moving markets.
+Properties today are selling fast, with homes taking just 26 days to sell.
 So how can you you give your home the edge when it comes to viewings?

 We speak to three experienced estate agents to find out what's wowing buyers this year.
 Here's what they told us...